lookub/ToDoTask-MVVM/README.md

 * Project has not info and debug logging, has some error logging

-* Not Writen Unit test
+* Not Written Unit test

 ----